 1st day: Marrakesh – Dades

-Morning departure at 8 o’clock from your hotel or riad in Marrakesh to cross the High Atlas Mountains, including the famous Tizi-n-Tichka pass, the highest pass in North Africa at 2260 metres.
-From these mountains, the views over the green valleys and burbling streams, and the little Berber villages perched on the mountainsides, sometimes barely distinguishable from the mountains themselves, are spectacular.
+Morning departure at 8:30 from your hotel or riad in Marrakesh to cross the High Atlas Mountains, including the famous Tizi-n-Tichka pass, the highest pass in North Africa at 2260 metres.
+From these mountains, the wide views over the green valleys and burbling streams, and the little Berber villages perched on the mountainsides, sometimes barely distinguishable from the mountains themselves, are spectacular and breathtaking.

 Having crossed the pass, you continue to descend until you finally reach Ouarzazate, sometimes called ‘the gateway to the desert’ and certainly technically part of the massive Sahara, where you stop for lunch.
 Later the road continues to the Skoura Oasis, where numerous ancient kasbahs, some sadly in ruins, stand amongst the palm trees.
-From here, the route takes us through Kela’a M’gouna, the Valley of Roses, with a stop to see cosmetic articles locally-made from the valley’s abundant roses.
-You stop in the Dades gorge in a very ethnic guest house for the night.
+From here, the route takes us through Kela’a M’gouna, the Valley of Roses, with a stop to see cosmetic articles locally-made from the valley’s abundant Damascene roses.
+You stop in the Dades Valley for the night.

 2nd day: Dades – Merzouga

-After breakfast, there is time to walk by the river before continuing to Toudgha to the very different gorges there.
-Lunch will either be here in the gorges or later at the bivouac at the Erg Chebbi dunes.
-You drive there via the Ziz Valley, famous for its succulent dates.
+After breakfast, there is time to visit the gorges and walk by the river, before continuing to Toudgha to the very different gorges there.
+Turning off the road at Tinjdad, you drive there via the Ziz Valley, famous for its succulent dates.
 En route, you will notice strange piles of sand following the road.
 These are the heads of the “khettarat”, the ingenious underground water channels designed to minimise evaporation in the desert heat.
 It is fascinating to climb down to experience the coolness below ground and to wonder at the ancient engineering involved.
 You continue to Erfoud, famous for fossil finds and the workings of them into attractive and useful artifacts.
-In the afternoon you can take a two-hour camel ride in the Sahara.
+In the afternoon you can take a one- to two-hour camel ride in the Sahara.
 The sunset from the top of the dunes is spectacular (250m) and afterwards there is dinner and the night in a traditional nomad tent at the foot of the dunes.

 3rd day: Merzouga – Ouarzazate